-4 reasons why gaining International work experience through Ireland’s Graduate Visa Scheme is an integral part of your Master’s studies
+4 reasons why gaining International work experience through Ireland’s Graduate Visa Scheme is an integral part of your Master’s studies.

 Last week, the Irish Government announced an extension to the Graduate Visa Scheme for International students who complete their Master’s degree in Ireland.
-The ‘stay back option’ for Masters and PhD students has been increased from 12 months to 24 months to allow students a longer period for seek employment before returning home.
+The ‘stay back option’ for Masters and PhD students has been increased from 12 months to 24 months to allow students a longer period to seek employment before returning home.

 This is fantastic news for International students looking to study their Master’s abroad, as Ireland provides a wealth of opportunity for you to gain vital International work experience before you progress your career in your home country.